 Baseline thermal analysis is a thorough analysis of the reference power flows for light load, summer and winter to ensure thermal adequacy based on normal (applicable to system normal conditions prior to contingencies) and emergency (applicable after the occurrence of a contingency) thermal ratings specific to the Transmission Owner facilities being examined.
 It is based on a 50/50 load forecast for the applicable period from the latest available PJM Load Forecast Report (50% probability that the actual load is higher or lower than the projected load.)
-It encompasses an exhaustive analysis of all single and common mode outages (NERC P0, P1, P2, P4, P5 and- P7 events) and the most critical common mode outages.
+It encompasses an exhaustive analysis of all single and common mode (NERC P0, P1, P2, P4, P5 and P7 events).
 Final results are supported with AC power flow solutions.
-The PJM Load Forecast uses a 50/50 distribution.
-Demand Response is not considered in the Load Forecastbaseline analysis.
+Demand Response is not considered in the baseline analysis.